-Germina Veris is a peer-reviewed, online, open access journal dedicated to publishing outstanding papers, research notes, and transcribed primary documents by senior History students at Eastern Connecticut State University.
+Germina Veris is a peer-reviewed, online, open access journal dedicated to publishing outstanding papers, research notes, transcribed primary documents, or translations by senior History students at Eastern Connecticut State University.
 Each semester students produce original, thought-provoking research on a variety of topics.
 Germina Veris – “the buds of spring” – makes some of this work available to the general public.
 Each article is carefully considered by specialists in the field based on the depth of original research, its contribution to existing scholarship, and the scientific rigor of its analysis.

 To combat starvation in Europe during the First World War, Herbert Hoover (1874-1964) established the United States Food Administration on August 10, 1917.
 This was one of the most efficient and successful governmental initiatives in American history.
 American aid organizations were heavily involved in reconstruction in post-war Europe, and the Food Administrations helped save millions of lives in Europe after the war.
 Focusing on local organizers in Connecticut during the war, this essay reconstructs the work of the Food Administration and shows how Americans responded generously to wartime government propaganda.